saraparsa13/daily-coding-problem/README.md

 <details>
 <summary>Problem#3[Hard]</summary>
 <br/>
+Good morning!
+Here's your coding interview problem for today.

-This problem was asked by Stripe.
+This problem was asked by Facebook.

-Given an array of integers, find the first missing positive integer in linear time and constant space.
-In other words, find the lowest positive integer that does not exist in the array.
-The array can contain duplicates and negative numbers as well.

-For example, the input [3, 4, -1, 1] should give 2.
-The input [1, 2, 0] should give 3.

-You can modify the input array in-place.

-**Solution 1 - Brute Force (O(n^2) Time Complexity)**
+Given the mapping a = 1, b = 2, ... z = 26, and an encoded message, count the number of ways it can be decoded.

+For example, the message '111' would give 3, since it could be decoded as 'aaa', 'ka', and 'ak'.

+You can assume that the messages are decodable.
+For example, '001' is not allowed.
+**Solution**
 <br/>
 ```javascript